Have you ever wondered why to learn not so popular or uncommon languages? What are the reasons to study less taught foreign tongues?

 Then, connect to the locals and adapt to the society you belong to.
 It will help if you learn the language, notwithstanding how little it’s being spoken.

-Even if you decide to start with just the basics, it still will afford you a competitive advantage and the ability to blend well with the scheme of things.
+Even if you decide to start with just the basics, this will still afford you a competitive advantage and the ability to blend well with the scheme of things.

-Then you say a quick Przepraszam, or when you say Merhaba as a way of greeting others in Turkey, such interactions may appear small.
+Then you say a quick Przepraszam, or when you say Merhaba to greet others in Turkey, such interactions may appear small.

-But the fact is they provide you with a significant opportunity to connect with others in a way a stranger can’t achieve.
+But they give you a significant opportunity to connect with others in a way a stranger can’t achieve.

 It further indicates that you are committing much effort to learn about your host country.
-And It is even though your vocabulary may feel like it’s on par with that of a three-year-old.
+And It is even though your vocabulary may feel on par with a three-year-old’s.

-Furthermore, it can surprisingly help you acquire a more popular one when you learn some less taught languages.
+Furthermore, it can surprisingly help you acquire a more popular language when you learn some less-taught languages.

-Take Latin as a case study; it is now considered a ‘dead’ language, which is less common these days.
+Take Latin as a case study; it is now considered a ‘dead’ language, which is less common nowadays.

 But when you review it critically, you will discover that many words we speak in English have a Latin root.